hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 3) Setup JMX Access to Server Node.
 For example can use this howto https://kb.novaordis.com/index.php/JMX_Access_to_Domain_Mode_EAP_7_Server_Node.
 4) Imported template.
 5) Set Regular expression with name "Disable datasource discovery" for exclude some datasources from discovery For example: Disable datasource discovery ^(ExampleDS)$	[Result is FALSE]
+6) You need change macros in Template {$WILDFLY.PASS}, {$WILDFLY.USER} or you can overload in hosts.

+This is Alfa version, please give me feadback if you find bug or need some another check.